Quick/Quick/README.md

 Quick allows me to define examples using `it`. `it` also takes a string, which serves as a description of the example.

+Below, I specify examples of how my `Dolphin` class should behave.
+When I create a new dolphin, it should be smart and friendly.

 ```swift
 // Swift